Paul Zaloom: Career

 Born in Garden City, Paul Zaloom was educated at The Choate School (now Choate Rosemary Hall) in Wallingford, Connecticut, and began his entertainment career at Goddard College with artists in residence the Bread and Puppet Theater, a troupe specializing in self-invented, home-made theatre.
 One of their performance locales was Coney Island, where Zaloom is said to have given advice to the "unofficial Mayor of Coney Island", Dick Zigun, on how to bring in the crowds.
 In his solo work he utilizes found-object animation, in which he takes objects as varied as coffee pots and humidifiers and turns them into elements of political satire.
 His personal politics are liberal; he has referred to Elizabeth Dole and Margaret Thatcher as "right-wing nutjobs".
 He has also been a fierce critic of U.S. foreign policy since the early 1980s, having helped to lead a disarmament march during the Cold War.

-Zoloom's first television appearance was on The Equalizer in the 1988 episode "Video Games" as a Hotel Clerk.
+Zaloom's first television appearance was on The Equalizer in the 1988 episode, "Video Games" as a Hotel Clerk.
 In 1989, Zaloom appeared in The Unnaturals, a sketch comedy series featuring Tim Blake Nelson, John Mariano and Siobhan Fallon Hogan.
 In 1992 Zaloom starred in the cable TV children's science program Beakman's World.
-The show moved to CBS in 1993 and aired for four seasons.
+The show moved to CBS in 1993, and aired for four seasons.
 Zaloom has also written, designed and performed eleven full-length one-man shows, including Fruit of Zaloom, Sick but True, Mighty Nice and The Mother of All Enemies, the latter being a shadow-puppet show featuring traditional Mid-west Asian comic puppet character Karagöz.
 His latest effort tackles social issues such as privacy, the war on terrorism, and discrimination based on sexual orientation and ethnicity.
 Aside from shadow-puppetry, Zaloom's idiosyncratic work utilizes techniques such as overhead projection, government document expose, cantastoria picture performance, toy theater, as well as hand, rod, found object and dummy puppets.